harshitsinghai77/fictional-octo-funicular/posts/side-projects-2022.md

   url: "/assets/blog/dynamic-routing/cover.jpg"
 ---

-Looking back I found that I've worked on multiple projects throughout and after college.
-It's difficult to keep track of all the side projects I've built or worked on so far.
+Looking back, I found that it's difficult to keep track of all the side projects I've worked on throughout college.
 This post will help me to keep track of all my past, current and ongoing projects.

-The better projects will be on top and as you go down you're see my least promising projects.

 # Nemo